arekpaterak/double-pushout/examples/graphs/INFO.md

 ```
 ABC  <- Node labels
-AB  <- An edge from A to B
+AB  <- An edge between A and B
 BC
 ```